suhlig/game_of_life/README.md

 module GameOfLife
   describe Grid do
-    describe "#draw" do
+    describe "#initialize" do
-      it "draws the grid" do
+      it "creates a new grid" do
         skip("Not yet implemented")
       end
     end